joelkuiper/Llamora/README.md

 - **Markdown Support** The assistant's responses can include Markdown formatting.
 The client will render Markdown into HTML (for example, **bold text**, *italics*, `code blocks`, lists, etc.).
 The app uses **Marked** (Markdown parser) and **DOMPurify** (to sanitize output) on the client side to render any Markdown content from the LLM.

 - **Lightweight and Dependency-Minimal** The entire app is relatively small in terms of code.
-It uses a few Python packages (Quart, NaCl for security) and some JS libraries (HTMX and extensions, Marked, DOMPurify), all of which are either included or installable via [uv](https://docs.astral.sh/uv/).
+It uses a few Python packages (Quart, NaCl for security, fastembed for embeddings) and some JS libraries (HTMX and extensions, Marked, DOMPurify), all of which are either included or installable via [uv](https://docs.astral.sh/uv/).
 There is no need for Node.js build steps, no bundlers, and no heavy frameworks.

+- **Privacy first search with ANN** The app includes a privacy-first search engine that runs entirely on your machine.
+Each message is embedded locally (e.g., with multi-qa-MiniLM-L6-cos-v1) and encrypted at rest, and decryption happens only in memory after login.
+Queries are answered by an in-memory [HNSW](https://github.com/nmslib/hnswlib) index (cosine over normalized embeddings) for fast semantic K-NN, warmed with recent items and progressively backfilled so results improve in place.
+On top of this, we perform fast exact/phrase matching (Aho-Corasick) and rank exact hits above purely semantic neighbors.

+There are some natural trade-offs: since the index lives in memory, RAM usage grows with the size of the chat history; large collections can take noticeable memory.
+And because exact matches are only surfaced if they also appear in the nearest-neighbor candidates, there is a small risk of false negatives—an exact string may exist but not be retrieved if it falls outside the top-K semantic hits.

 ## Known Limitations